 The leaves typically develop smooth and possess slightly toothed edges that average roughly 5 in (12.7 cm) in length.
-The flowers appear white, grow singly, and maybe as much as 4 in (10 cm) wide when open.
+Meanwhile, the flowers appear white, grow singly, and may be as much as 4 in (10 cm) wide when open.

 Hawaiian White Hibiscus Distribution, Habitat, and Ecology

-As its very name suggests, the Hawaiian White Hibiscus evolved s native to Hawaii.
-However, it only appears on the Hawaiian islands of Oahu and Moloka’i.
+First of all, as its very name suggests, the Hawaiian White Hibiscus evolved as native to Hawaii.
+However, even there it has a limited range, only appearing on the two islands of Oahu and Moloka’i.

-It requires a highly specific habitat to thrive.
-In its native habitat, this consists of the very wet forest regions in the mountain areas of these two islands.
+Further, it also requires a highly specific habitat to thrive. only serving to compound its precarious position.
+In its native range, this consists of the very wet forest regions in the mountain areas of these two islands.

-Three distinct subspecies of this beautiful flower also exist.
+But, three distinct subspecies of this beautiful plant, each physically quite similar, also exist.
 One grows only in the mountains of Oahu, at elevations ranging between 390-2,500 ft (119-762 m).

-Another prefers only altitudes between 650-2,200 ft (198-670 m).
-The third subspecies also remains extremely rare and grows only in a few valleys on the island of Moloka’i.
+Another of these typically prefers only altitudes between 650-2,200 ft (198-670 m).
+The third subspecies, like the Hawaiian White Hibiscus itself, also remains extremely rare.
+It grows only in a few valleys on the island of Moloka’i.